Croonian Medallist 2017

 The Croonian Medal and Lecture 2017 is awarded to Professor Jonathan F. Ashmore FRS, for his significant contributions to the field of sensory neuroscience, shaping our current understanding of inner ear physiology, in particular for his analysis of the role of cochlear hair cells in normal hearing.

 Professor Jonathan F. Ashmore FRS will be presented with a medal and a gift of £10,000 at the Premier Awards dinner in autumn 2016.
 The associated prize lecture will be delivered in spring 2017.

-This prize lecture is the premier lecture in the biological sciences.
-It is delivered annually at the Royal Society in London and is accompanied by a medal and a gift of £10,000.
+This prize lecture is the premier lecture in the biological sciences and is delivered annually at the Royal Society in London.

 The lectureship was conceived by William Croone FRS (PDF), one of the original Fellows of the Society.
 Among the papers left on his death in 1684 were plans to endow two lectureships, one at the Royal Society and the other at the Royal College of Physicians.
-His widow later bequeathed the means to carry out the scheme and indicated that the bequest was “for the support of a lecture and illustrative experiment for the advancement of natural knowledge on local motion, or (conditionally) of such other subjects as, in the opinion of the President for the time being, should be most useful in promoting the objects for which the Royal Society was instituted”.
+His widow later bequeathed the means to carry out the scheme.
 The lecture series began in 1738.

 Professor Enrico Coen CBE FRS was awarded the 2016 Croonian Medal and Lecture for his work resulting in a new theoretical and experimental foundation for understanding how the shapes of biological structures arise through development and evolution.